raygun101/MarkupKit/README.md

 * `LMViewBuilder` - processes a markup document, deserializing its contents into a view hierarchy that can be used by an iOS application
 * `LMTableView` and `LMTableViewCell` - `UITableView` and `UITableViewCell` subclasses, respectively, that facilitate the declaration of table view content
+* `LMCollectionViewCell` - `UICollectionViewCell` that facilitates declaration of collection view content
 * `LMPickerView` - `UIPickerView` subclass that facilitates the declaration of picker view content
 * `LMScrollView` - `UIScrollView` subclass that automatically adapts to the size of its content
 * `LMPageView` - `UIScrollView` subclass that facilitates the declaration of paged content